organics2016/id-generator/README.md

 ## Profile

-A simple and efficient ordered ID generator,
-Can help you easily generate readable and beautiful business primary keys.<br>
+A simple and efficient ordered ID generator.
+Can help you easily generate readable and beautiful business primary keys.
 Especially when if you are suffering from complex framework configuration and many distributed coordination services, you can try it.